-The Netgear RAX40 and the TP-Link AX3000 are two very similar routers in terms of specs.
-Both are dual-band 2×2 Wi-Fi 6 router with the support for the venerable 160MHz channel width.
+These three routers are very similar in terms of specs.
+All are dual-band 2×2 Wi-Fi 6 router with the support for the venerable 160MHz channel width.
 They are the sweet-spot routers considering there are only 2×2 Wi-Fi clients on the market.

-Both routers also have a full web interface with a similar set of features and settings.
+All of them also have a full web interface with a similar set of features and settings.
 Each also has a free app for mobile users.
-Hardware-wise, they have the usual 4 Gigabit LAN ports and one Gigabit WAN port, and one USB 3.2 Gen 1 (USB 3.0) port.
+Hardware-wise, they have the usual 4 Gigabit LAN ports, one Gigabit WAN port, and one USB 3.2 Gen 1 (USB 3.0) port.

-The two have the same Wi-Fi coverage, which is only suitable for a small home.
-So if you live in one, both routers will give you the best Wi-Fi 6 bang for your buck, costing less than $150 each.
+In my testing, they all had similar Wi-Fi coverage, which is only suitable for a small home.
+So if you live in one, these routers will give you the best Wi-Fi 6 bang for your buck, costing less than $180 each.

-Design-wise, the Netgear RAX40 is better looking, but it’s also bulkier.
+Design-wise, the Netgear RAX40 is better looking, but it’s also the bulkiest.
 The TP-Link AX50 and the Asus RT-AX3000 are a lot more compact, with the latter being the smallest and lightest, but also a bit boring coming in the traditional router design.